Where is the Living Traditions Festival Located?

 Will alcohol be served?

-Beer and wine are available for purchase for patrons 21 and older in tents by the north entrance and
+Beer and wine are available for purchase for patrons 21 and older by the north stage.

 Where is the Lost & Found?